cpmech/laclib/benchmarks/README.md

 ```
 ├── benchmarks
-    ├── blas    # tests the performance of some blas code
-    └── sparse  # tests the performance of sparse solvers
+    └── sparse  # performance of sparse solvers
 ```

 First, we need to download some (large) test matrices in the data subdirectory: